JCRN/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach executes a provided function on each element in the array whereas .map creates a new array with the results of executing a provided function on each element in initial array.

 2. What is the difference between a function and a method?

+A function is a stand alone declaration that takes and computes arguments and returns the results of the computations.
+A method performs the same actions as a function, but is attached to an object and is specific to that object.
+Invocation is different for both, i.e. call to function declaration: functionName(), call to anonymous function: variableName(), call to method: objectName.method()

 3. What is closure?

+Returning a function from inside of a function.
+Closure creates an environment that retains locally scoped function variables that remain on the stack until the returned function is called.

 4. Describe the four rules of the 'this' keyword.

+a.
+Window binding - In the global execution context (outside of any function), 'this' refers to the global object ('Window' for a browser).

+b.
+Implicit Binding - Occurs when dot notation is used to invoke a function, whatever is to the left of the dot becomes the context for 'this' in the function.

+c.
+New Binding - Occurs when using the 'new' keyword to create an object.
+'This' references the newly created object.

+d.
+Explicit Binding - Occurs when .call(), .apply(), or .bind() are used on a function.
+Explicitly specify to a function what object 'this' refers to.

 5. Why do we need super() in an extended class?

+It creates inheritance between a parent class and an extended class (the extended class will inherit all of the parent classes properties and methods).

 ## Project Set up